 To import a file we use the @use rule followed by the path to the file we want to import in quotes.

-The @use rule must come before any other rules inside the document, including normal style rules.
+note The @use rule must come before any other rules inside the document, including normal style rules.
 It must be at the very top of the document that does the importing.

 Sass @import (deprecated)

 The @import rule in Sass is the old way of importing files.
 It was replaced with the @use rule in 2019 .
 Even though @import still works, it will be gradually phased out over the next few years and will be removed eventually.

-We recommend using the @use rule instead of @import .
+note We recommend always using the @use rule instead of @import .

 Summary: Points to remember